The United States of America is an amalgamation of many different communities and people from across the world, all in search of a new dream.

 Good Friday occurs during Holy Week.
 It is a part of the Paschal Tritium (the days around Easter) and falls on the Friday that comes before Easter Sunday.
 It is celebrated as a solemn day of fasting and somber processions.
 It is also sometimes called Black Friday.

 This day celebrates the very first landing of Christopher Columbus in the New World (America) in 1492 – marking the beginning of American colonization.
 Monday, October 8th is celebrated as Columbus Day.

 It was made a federal holiday in 1937.
 The day has generated controversy throughout history, as many communities decry the illegal occupation of the colonies and the genocide meted out to the Natives as a result.

 Observed annually on November 11th, the day honors military veterans who served in the US Armed Forces.
 It was first mentioned as a grand day in 1919, when President Woodrow Wilson issued a message to the American public on the first Armistice Day, in which he explained what the Day meant for him.
 However, it was not until 1938 when Veteran’s Day was officially made a National Holiday, to be celebrated each year.

-In 1923, the Commissioner of Indian Affairs in the United States Charles Burke, passed a legislation the restricted the times of the year in which the Native American people could practice traditional dance(s).
+In 1923, the Commissioner of Indian Affairs in the United States Charles Burke passed legislation that restricted the times of the year in which the Native American people could practice traditional dance(s).
 He felt the dances threatened Christian tradition.
-This did not stop the Natives however, who continued to celebrate in secret.
+This did not stop the Natives, however, who continued to celebrate in secret.